 Full fibre broadband

-You choose the speed package to suit your needs and budget.
-We’ve explained the options below or go to our getting better broadband page to find out what you can get in your area and how to upgrade.
+You pay for the speed package that you order, regardless of the technology.
+Go to our getting better broadband page to find out what you can get in your area and advice about how to upgrade or change your package.

 Fibre to the Cabinet (FTTC)